-Youth riders must have a NSBA membership, enroll in the Smart Points program and either ride a NSBA Stallion Incentive Fund (SIF) Licensed horse or register their horse into the Smart Points program in order to earn Smart Points money.
+Youth riders must have an NSBA membership, enroll in the Smart Points program, and either ride an NSBA Incentive Fund (IF) horse, or enroll their horse into the Smart Points program, in order to earn Smart Points money.
 The name on the Smart Points enrollment and NSBA membership must be exactly the same.
-Each NSBA point that the youth rider earns in a Dual Approved or other designated youth class will earn a money value, including Novice youth and walk-trot classes.
+Each NSBA point that the youth rider earns in a Dual Approved, or other designated youth class, will earn a money value, including Novice youth and walk-trot classes.

 How Funds Are Created